kowsik/mu-cache/README.md

 ## Mu::Cache
-A simple in-memory, timed and size-limited cache that you can use in Sinatra apps to minimize calls to CouchDB where appropriate.
+A simple in-memory, time and size-limited cache that you can use in Sinatra apps to minimize calls to CouchDB where appropriate.
 Since it acts like a Hash, you can also do timed caches of HAML fragments (like refreshing a scoreboard).
 This is very different from [Rack::Cache](http://tomayko.com/writings/rack-cache-announce)